 Dick Herman at the Muhammad Ali Come-Back fight of October 26, 1970 in Atlanta

 I arrived at the Municipal Auditorium around 8 or 8:15 pm, a little before everyone started to walk in.
 I knew of that auditorium because Fleetwood Mac and Jefferson Airplane played there a month earlier.
 I thought I might be able to explore the place before it started but it was already full.
 It was also full of smoke, mostly cigar smoke and cigarette smoke.
 Soon it started to fill up quickly, like your bathtub running water and you couldn’t get there in time to shut it off.
-I was lucky to find and keep a spot to stand without rubbing elbows with a stranger, after all I needed elbow room to be able to bring my camera up to my eye.
+I was lucky to find and keep a spot to stand without rubbing elbows with a stranger, after all I needed elbow room to be able to bring my camera, which was strapped around my neck, up to my eye.
 There was now unbelievable smoke in that auditorium so that the spotlights had that beautiful, delineated ray beam that I was hoping I would capture in my photographs.
 The room was overcrowded, much more than the 5000 capacities.

 I had a suit and tie and looked reasonably presentably square.
 When the crowd started pouring in, I began to feel under-dressed; one after another they came, in long furry coats and unusual hats, some even with feathered capes.
 Some came in already smoking pipes, some with high platform shoes.
 They were the powerful and wealthy black community adding their support for Muhammad Ali and the early Black Pride movement.

-I don’t remember what happened in the ring, who hit who or any of the blow- by-blow encounters.
+I don’t remember what happened in the ring, who hit who or any of the blow-by-blow encounters.
 I heard that there was a TKO in the 3rd round because Quarry had an open cut above his eye and the fight was stopped.
 This was my first fight ever.
 I wasn’t really interested in boxing as a sport.
 I just wanted photos of Muhammad Ali.
 I had “followed” Ali through newspaper stories and tv and radio reporting of him.
 I knew he was on bail for draft evasion.
 During that time, he would give speeches to college campuses denouncing the Vietnam war to make money to support his family.
 He was a direct, eloquent speaker and I would always make time to listen.
-Now, finally he got his chance to fight again, to resume his life, and I was there.
+Now, finally he got his chance to fight again, to resume his life, and I too was there.
 To me that was my moment in history.

-The next part of this story is about chemistry and developing film, the old fashion way.
+The next part of this story is about chemistry and developing the film, the old fashion way.
 That’s for another time.

 Dick Herman